craigenator/pbmm-lz/foundations-documentation/README.md

   nat_name: "nat-gateway"
   router: "nat-router" #TODO - update var name
 ```

+## Perimeter Network and Fortigate Firewall
+This section assumes the use of a High Availability (HA) Fortigate to manage incoming and outgoing traffic.
+An HA Fortigate requires the use of two vms with access to 4 VPCs:
+1. Public
+    - To manage traffic coming from the internet
+    - Houses a Cloud VPN and Cloud router to be connected to an onprem vpn to route traffic from onprem
+1. Private
+    - To manage traffic coming from the Prod/NonP environments
+1. High Availabilty (HA)
+    - A requirement of Fortigate in order for HA to be enabled
+1. Management (Mgmt)
+    - For management of the Fortigate
+    - For Fortigate to run it's own healthchecks

+Each of Fortigate VMs are configured to have a nic in each of the above vpcs.
+The Public and Mgmt vpcs are
+peered togther in order for the Fortigate healthchecks to reach the internet.
+The Private VPC is peered, with
+routes exported, to the Prod/NonP network so that Prod/NonP has a route to the internet.
+The Route to the
+internet forces a hop through the fortigate so that the fortigate can manage all traffic.

 ## Firewalls and Zones
 The firewall module complements the network module by providing the firewall